Incorporating Other Homeschooling Methods into Your Montessori Homeschool

 This is the fun part!
 You can take the ideas found in the manual and scour the internet for free resources to make into shelf work: three part cards, spelling activities, art trays, sorting, classifying, science experiments, puzzle maps, tracing the Bible verse, using math manipulatives, etc. Little Learning Lane is a fabulous blog by a homeschooling mom who uses Five in a Row and Montessori concepts beautifully.
 I encourage you to check it out if this sounds like something you and your children would love!

-The most "Montessori" part of the Five in a Row curriculum is the ability to follow your child's interests and explore the lessons that resonate with your child.
+The most "Montessori" part of the Five in a Row curriculum is the ability to follow your child's interests and explore the lessons that resonate with your child, leaving out the lessons that don't apply for this season of life.
 Not everything "Montessori" needs a printable component!

 Classical + Montessori Homeschooling